kvarak/dnd/docs/_Folk/beastfolk.md

 - **Languages**.
 You know Common and Kunek.

 - **Size**.
-Kunek are between 3 and 4 feet tall, and weigh an average of 35 pounds.
+Kunek are between 3 and 4 ft tall, and weigh an average of 35 pounds.
 Your size is Small.

 - **Speed**.
-You have a movement speed of 30 feet.
+You have a movement speed of 30 ft.

 - **Low-light Vision**.
-Accustomed to life in the warren, you can see in dim light as if it were bright light, and an additional 60 feet into darkness as if it were dim light.
+Accustomed to life in the warren, you can see in dim light as if it were bright light, and an additional 60 ft into darkness as if it were dim light.

 - **Keen Senses**.
 You have advantage on Perception checks that rely on hearing.
 In addition, you may add your proficiency bonus to initiative checks.

 - **Nimble Hop**.
-Your long jump is up to 20 feet and your high jump is up to 10 feet, with or without a running start, and you can use your Dexterity score in place of your Strength score in regards to jumping.
+Your long jump is up to 20 ft and your high jump is up to 10 ft, with or without a running start, and you can use your Dexterity score in place of your Strength score in regards to jumping.

 - **Obligate Vegetarian**.
 Kunek cannot eat meat.
 If you do so you must make a DC 15 Constitution saving throw or be poisoned until you take a long rest.

 - **Rabbit's Foot**.
 As a ***reaction***, when a hostile creature moves adjacent to you, you can take the Dodge action and may move up to half your speed without provoking opportunity attacks.
 You can do this a number of times equal to you Luck ability modifier, and you regain the uses after you finish a long rest.

 - **Small Stature**.
 Even though you might not be so strong, your body weight is low.
-You may use your Dexterity instead of Strength for Athletic checks when your body weight is the only factor, e.g. climbing.
-In addition, you have advantage on those checks.
+You may use your Dexterity instead of Strength for physical checks when your body weight is the only factor, e.g. climbing.

 </div>